mflx/academic-kickstart/content/talk/202303-ProductPeople-Meetup.md

 [Link to vido on youtube](https://www.youtube.com/watch?v=LpPEyjROE10)

+---

 ## Summary of the talk ##

-Educational summary of [Product Management in Different Stages of a Product by Martin Stahl, CPO at Curalie](https://www.youtube.com/watch?v=LpPEyjROE10) by [Video Summarizer](https://chat.openai.com/g/g-GvcYCKPIH-video-summarizer-ai):
+_Educational summary of [Product Management in Different Stages of a Product by Martin Stahl, CPO at Curalie](https://www.youtube.com/watch?v=LpPEyjROE10) by [Video Summarizer](https://chat.openai.com/g/g-GvcYCKPIH-video-summarizer-ai)_

 Martin Stahl, the Chief Product Officer at Curalie, discusses the nuances of product management across different stages of a product's lifecycle.
 This in-depth exploration provides valuable insights into how product management strategies and focuses shift as a product evolves from conception to maturity.
 Here are the highlights from his presentation: